-CONTEXT TO INTERNATIONAL THOUGHTS ON FINANCING FOR URBAN DEVELOPMENT good design and construction were key elements in creating affordable and appropriate towns.
+CONTEXT TO INTERNATIONAL THOUGHTS ON FINANCING FOR URBAN DEVELOPMENT

 In the early post-World War II years, house building was regarded as a social overhead cost to economic development.
 This view focused on several issues: economic development; the construction industry and construction quality; development of human capital; social development; and subsidies for workers.